4 actionable ways to build a community while working remote

 Casual conversation is a gateway to building stronger teams, especially when it spans across departments that might not regularly interact.
 To encourage our team to get engaged, we implemented a “watercooler” channel in Slack.
 In it, our team posts everything from inspirational quotes to life updates and even memes.

 3. Find ways to help people connect one-on-one.

 It can be hard to find excuses to talk to people one-on-one outside of formal meetings.
 To that we say: make it a formal meeting!

-At Traction Tools, we use an initiative called Culture Champs to help facilitate one-on-one convos.
+At Bloom Growth, we use an initiative called Culture Champs to help facilitate one-on-one convos.
 It goes like this: When you opt-in, you’re randomly paired with one other person, preferably from a different department.
 The duo is encouraged to schedule a 30-minute long “meeting” every month just to chat.
 Then, every quarter, the partners switch—meaning that every year, participants get to bond with four team members they might never otherwise meet.